Westerface/software-design-vu/docs/assignment2.md

 Here we set the date format we use for the snippets, the path to the `snippets.json` file, the type we will use when we read the `Snippet` objects to `JSON` and we initialize the snippetsList.

 `public ArrayList<Snippet> getAllSnippets()`\
-In this method we basically read the json file and we create a list with `Snippets` objects from it.
+In this method, we read the JSON file and we create a list with `Snippets` objects from it.
 This is the only instance of this list that we use all the time.
 Doing so we make sure that we read the file only once since there is a possibility that this file becomes too big.

 `public void updateSnippets(ArrayList<Snippet> updatedSnippets)`\
 This method updates/overrides the current file we have depending on the list that we pass.
 We use the `Type` created in the constructor to point out to the `Gson` library that we want to deserialize the object in a certain format.
 The method is called every time the user changes/adds/deletes a snippet to reduce the data loss in case of a crash.

 #### SettingsParser.java (introduced v1.1 still alive)
 The settings parser have the same functionality as the snippet parser but it is parsing the `settings.json` file.
 The interesting part of the class comes where we parse the `Color` class that is used for setting the color theme.
-Because of the fact that we use a library to serialize and deserialize the json file this process is handled automatically.
-The output for the color theme is bit different than expected bit it is working so we are not planning to have different approach to it.
+Since we use a library to serialize and deserialize the JSON file this process is handled automatically.
+The output for the color theme is a bit different than expected but it is working so we are not planning change our approach to it.
 The downside of this is that the data stored in the settings.json file is not fully readable for a human (only the color theme).
-Here a s small example:
+Here is a small example:
 ```json
 "colorTheme": {
   "backgroundColor": {